Get a property report and suburb profile for any property in Tamborine

 Tamborine rental market trends

-The rental market in Tamborine has experienced significant growth, with house rents soaring 33.8% over the past year to $1,000 per week, while unit rents have remained stable at $270 per week.
-This indicates a strong demand for houses, making Tamborine an attractive option for investors seeking high returns in a picturesque setting.
+The rental market in Tamborine has experienced significant growth, with house rents soaring 33.1% over the past year to $965 per week.
+However, there is no data available for unit rents, indicating a potential lack of unit availability in the area.
+This trend highlights the strong demand for housing in Tamborine, making it an attractive option for investors seeking high returns in a picturesque setting.

 Suburbs near Tamborine